Sunday 29 August 2021

 An obscured quarry face at the east end of the park

-In mid-February, with the trees bare of leaves, I could still see patches of rock where the ivy had not yet covered the old quarry face, which was an improvement on the last time that I saw it in 2018, when I couldn’t see anything.
+In mid-February, with the trees bare of leaves, I could still see patches of rock where the ivy had not yet covered the old quarry face, which was an improvement on when I visited in 2017 with John Hunter of the Sheffield Area Geology Trust (SAGT) and in again in 2018 - when on both occasions I couldn’t see anything.

 A view of the area once occupied by the bowls pavilion